WallarooLabs/wally/book/getting-started/linux-setup.md

 ### Install GCC 5 or Higher

 You'll need to be using at least `gcc-5`.
 We rely on its atomics support.
 If you have at least `gcc-5` installed on your machine, you don't need to do anything.
 If you have gcc 4 or lower, you'll need to upgrade.
-You can check you `gcc` version by running:
+You can check your `gcc` version by running:

 ```bash
 gcc --version